South Dakota Licensing Overview for a Cosmetologist

 How long is a license good for and when do I need to renew?

-Renew on or before the licensee’s birth date every year
+Renews on or before the licensee’s birth date every year.

 What are fees associated with licensing?

 A cosmetologist is a beauty professional who specializes in the beautification and health of their client’s hair, skin and nails.
 An esthetician is a beauty professional that specializes in the beautification and health of their client’s skin, particularly through hair removal, skin and facial treatments and the application of makeup.
 With additional training, a cosmetologist can become an esthetician and vice versa.
 While there are fundamental differences between cosmetologists and estheticians as we have just explained, the process of becoming licensed within each career is almost the same.

 There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in the state of South Dakota.
 These include: